qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 std dev              2.083 ns   (1.624 ns ..
 2.820 ns)
 variance introduced by outliers: 39% (moderately inflated)
 ```
+which we assumed was due to the extra data structures that had to be built up and traversed.

 #### Looking at the generated Core